 The reserve has also played a key role in the reintroduction of Arabian Oryx and Sand Gazelles to the Empty Quarter, in collaboration with the Environment Agency Abu Dhabi and sister property Qasr Al Sarab by Anantara, helping restore fragile desert ecosystems across the UAE.

-Sand gazelles and scimitar-horned oryx aside, elsewhere on the island, blackbuck deer clash antlers to displays their dominance, Indian axis deer wander under trees, gorgeous with their Bambi-like coats, while eagles, falcons, kestrels, and even ospreys circle overhead.
+Sand gazelles and scimitar-horned oryx aside, elsewhere on the island, blackbuck deer clash antlers to display their dominance, Indian axis deer wander under trees, gorgeous with their Bambi-like coats, while eagles, falcons, kestrels, and even ospreys circle overhead.

 And while 80 per cent of the animals here are from the deer and antelope family, the other 20 per cent is made up of giraffes, ostrich, cheetahs, and caracals who all form part of ongoing efforts to balance populations and reintroduce natural predators.